bishopdynamics/TableView/Readme.md

 ## Linux and other Unix-like systems

-I only tested this on macOS, but this is all really basic python3 with tkinter, built into a macOS app using pyinstaller.
+I only tested this on macOS, but this is all really basic python3 with tkinter and pandas, built into a macOS app using pyinstaller.
 It should be trivial to tweak it to work on any other system, and might already work out of the box.